How Long Do I Have to File a Wrongful Death Claim in Washington State?

 If you believe that you lost a loved one due to wrongful death, it is very important to seek legal advice from an experienced wrongful death lawyer as soon as possible.
 The wrongful death attorney will look at the events leading up to the death and determine whether it was caused by the actions of another.
 If so, they will assess the damages caused by the wrongful death in order to determine the value of a potential claim.

-How long do you have to file a wrongful death claim in Washington State?
+How long do I have to file a wrongful death claim in Washington State?

-- Information as to the cause of death is deliberately hidden; and
+- Information about the cause of death is deliberately hidden and later discovered.

-- Products used were later found to be defective.
+- Products used by the deceased were later found to be defective.